Herbert Manzoni: Life

 In February 1960, Manzoni was elected president of the Institution of Civil Engineers, a position he served in for 21 months instead of the customary year-long tenure due to the untimely death of his predecessor Arthur Hartley.

+Manzoni retired from Birmingham in 1963 to Herefordshire, but soon returned to the city of Birmingham.
+He died of cancer at the Queen Elizabeth Hospital, Edgbaston, on 18 November 1972.